Updated: Dec 6, 2020

 We spend on average about a third of our lifespan sleeping.
 Yet, we know very little about the sleep state.
 So, let's try to understand more about sleep.
 Find out about the 10 common myths and facts on sleep by the National Sleep Foundation.

 8. Upgrade Your Bedroom, Improve Your Sleep.

-The bedroom environment has impact on our sleep quality.
+The bedroom environment has an impact on sleep quality.
 Adjust the bedroom design and environment (e.g., proper lighting, air temperature, color, aroma, mattress) to facilitate sleep.